NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 We developed a utility for the E/E format to read standard weather service file types such as SAMSON and newer ‘typical year’ weather files such as TMY2, WYEC2, and IWEC.
 The utility also reads ESP-r (CLM format), DOE-2 (fmt format), BLAST (Ascii format) files and other files.

 The utility translates and extends typical weather data into the E/E format.
-The processor makes the calculations necessary for supplying data (when data is missing) and calculates the Horizontal Infrared Radiation Intensity values—not typically currently an observed value reported by the meteorological offices through the world.
+The processor makes the calculations necessary for supplying data (when data is missing) and calculates the Horizontal Infrared Radiation Intensity values-not typically currently an observed value reported by the meteorological offices through the world.
 The utility also prepares an statistical summary of the weather data set as part of the processing.
-An additional “output format” from the utility is a comma-delimited file that can easily be imported into a spreadsheet program such as Excel™ for further user perusal, charting and/or editing.
+An additional "output format" from the utility is a comma-delimited file that can easily be imported into a spreadsheet program such as Excel™ for further user perusal, charting and/or editing.

 The utility consists of two parts: a user interface that executes on standard Wintel systems and a DLL that does the work of the processing.
 The DLL interface is described in a later section for those developers who might wish to access it directly.

 The user front end is a simple to use program with standard graphical user interface menus.
 It is executed from the Start Menu programs using the specific folder where the EnergyPlus program was installed. (e.g., Start Menu -&gt; EnergyPlus &lt;version&gt; -&gt; WeatherConverter).
-For convenience, it automatically opens with the “convert” option.
+For convenience, it automatically opens with the "convert" option.

 EP-Launch can also be used to run the weather utility program.
 Weather is one of the options on the Utilities tab in EP-Launch.
 See the section on EP-Launch in this document for more information on how to use EP-Launch with the weather utility program.